elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 By default your page will not be linked in the sidebar on the website, or on the landing page, but it will exist as an orphan at *https://rdm.elixir-europe.org/markdown_file_name*.
 In order to prevent that people will not find the page back it is better to link towards it in the sidebar or get linked within an existing page.

-### Adding page to the sidebar
+### Adding page to the sidebar and frontpage

 This website supports multiple sidebars, the one in the main sections of the website is for example different from the one in the contribute section.
 Both of them are defined by `.yaml` files in the *_data/sidebars* directory.
-Changing these yaml file will immediately impact the sidebars.
+Changing these yaml file will immediately impact the sidebars and the frontpage of the website.
 The sidebar supports multiple levels and each level in the hierarchy can contain a URL to a page within this website or an external URL.

 The attributes that define the structure are:
 - `title`: This is the text that will show up in the sidebar.